pantheon-systems/drops-7/profiles/dkan/modules/contrib/data/README.txt

 * UI to add or alter columns to existing tables managed by Data module
 * Default views for tables managed by Data module

+Use Data Entity module if you would like to declare your data tables as entity types, and thus each record as an entity:

+* Install Data Entity
+* Go to admin/structure/data
+* Edit table to be declared as an entity type
+* Click on "Entity type" tab
+* Select the "Define table as an entity type" checkbox
+* Select a field to use as the entity ID (this must be integer or serial)

 Use Data Search module if you would like to search one or more columns of your data tables: